eanyanwu006/softether-ad-sccm-lab/README.md

 # SoftEther VPN and SCCM Remote Domain Lab

-A virtual IT lab project using Windows Server 2022, SoftEther VPN**, and SCCM for remote domain setup, client management, and connectivity testing.
+A virtual IT lab project using Windows Server 2022, SoftEther VPN, and SCCM for remote domain setup, client management, and connectivity testing.

 Overview